r4ch45/charterful/notebooks/markdown/1-why-are-gas-fired-powerstations-important.md

 output_dirpath = r"..\\data\\raw"
 ```

-    The autoreload extension is already loaded.
-To reload it, use:
-      %reload_ext autoreload
-    The lab_black extension is already loaded.
-To reload it, use:
-      %reload_ext lab_black

 # What are Gas Fired Power Stations?

 [https://www.energy.gov/fe/how-gas-turbine-power-plants-work]

-Gas Fired Power Stations work using gas turbine engines, turbine engines generally have four main parts to the process:
+Gas Fired Power Stations work using gas turbine engines.
+Turbine engines generally have four main parts to the process:

 1. **Suck** - Air is drawn in to the engine